carbonext-tech/api-b2b-docs/docs/main-concepts/permissions.md

 # Permission List

-Request to get the list of permissions, this permissions allow you to define what a user can interact with, edit, add or remove on the API.
+Request to get the list of permissions which define what the user interacts with, edits, adds or removes from the API.

 ## List Permissions [GET]